mrange/shader-advent-2024/day-15/README.md

 Getting started is simple.
 Just head over to [the TIC-80 site](https://tic80.com/create), where you can run it right in your browser or download it to your desktop.
 Check out some of the amazing demos, like [TIMELINE 2](https://tic80.com/play?cart=3823), where you can jump straight into the code by pressing `Escape`.

-And hey, if you're craving a different flavor, PICO-8 is another awesome fantasy console worth checking out.
+If you're craving a different flavor, [PICO-8](https://www.lexaloffle.com/pico-8.php) is another awesome fantasy console worth checking out.

 ## 🧭🗺️ Orienting Ourselves in TIC-80 🗺️🧭

-When you open TIC-80, you’re greeted by the console—a retro throwback right from the start.
+When you open TIC-80, you’re greeted by the console.
 To get around, use the function keys to access each of TIC-80’s editors:

 - **F1** - Code Editor
 - **F2** - Sprite Editor